 - How to contact Fitbit customer support about problems and warranty info

 - Got a new or replacement Fitbit?
-How to set-up it up so you don’t lose data
+How to set it up so you don’t lose data

-Fitbit Versa says not charging?
-Not enough power from source message?
+Fitbit says not charging.
+Not enough power from the source message?

-If you are facing this issue with your unit or seeing the more common “no power at source” message or “not charging, not enough power detected from source,” first check the back and sides of the watch and look for signs of a swollen battery.
+If you face this issue with your unit or see the more common “no power at source” message or “not charging, not enough power detected from source,” first check the back and sides of the watch and look for signs of a swollen battery.

-Try different power sources for the charging cradle
+Try different power sources for charging your Fitbit

-To make sure that it’s not an issue with the cable, try using a different USB cable with the charger to see if it helps.
+To ensure it’s not an issue with the cable, try using a different USB cable with the charger, if applicable, to see if it helps.

-It’s always worthwhile to check out the charging ports and make sure that you don’t have any debris or dirt stuck in it.
+It’s always worth checking out the charging ports and ensuring that you don’t have any debris or dirt stuck in them.

 Clean the charging ports

-Dust and debris can accumulate over time and prevent a charge for most electronic devices.
-So give your Versa a good clean and don’t forget to clean the charging contacts.
+So give your Fitbit a good clean, and don’t forget to clean the charging contacts.

-- It’s okay to use a soft toothbrush or interdental brush to clean the charging contacts on your Fitbit device and its charger.
-But don’t use anything that scrapes the contacts as it often causes damage to the plating and makes them vulnerable to rust and corrosion
+- But don’t use anything that scrapes the contacts, as it often causes damage to the plating and makes them vulnerable to rust and corrosion.

 - If needed, use a small amount of isopropyl alcohol on a cloth and then clean the contacts.